API Reference

 ### Organization-scoped keys

 Organization API keys start with `oc_org_` and can operate across projects.
-Include the `X-Project-Id` header to specify which project:
+For project-scoped endpoints, include the `X-Project-Id` header to specify which project (without it, project endpoints return `401`):

 ```bash theme={null}